Cantharellus cibarius

 Cantharellus cibarius (Latin: cantharellus, "chanterelle"; cibarius, "culinary") is the golden chanterelle, the type species of the chanterelle genus Cantharellus.
 It is also known as girolle (or girole).

 Despite its characteristic features, C. cibarius can be confused with species such as the poisonous Omphalotus illudens.
 The golden chanterelle is a commonly consumed and choice edible species.

 Taxonomy

 At one time, all yellow or golden chanterelles in North America had been classified as Cantharellus cibarius.
 Using DNA analysis, they have since been shown to be a group of related species known as the Cantharellus cibarius group or species complex, with C. cibarius sensu stricto restricted to Europe.
 In 1997, C. formosus (the Pacific golden chanterelle) and C. cibarius var. roseocanus were identified, followed by C. cascadensis in 2003 and C. californicus in 2008.
-In 2018, an Asian species belonging to the C. cibarius complex has been described and sequenced, C. anzutake, recorded in Japan and Korea.
+In 2018, C. anzutake was identified, found in Japan and Korea.

 Description

 The mushroom is easy to detect and recognize in nature.
 The body is 3-15 cm wide and 5-10 cm tall.
 The color varies from yellow to dark yellow.
 Red spots will appear on the cap of the mushroom if it is damaged.
 Chanterelles have a faint aroma and flavor of apricots.
 The spore print is yellowish.